 ‘Micro Atelier de Arquitectura e Arte’ is a research and experimentation platform made from different collaborations for different working contexts.
 Through the introduction of concepts like ‘movement’, ‘activation’, ‘transformation’, ‘occupation’, ‘ownership’ or ‘awareness’ the projects explore different ways to trigger other spatial situations and performative engagement processes.
 The recurrence to artistic research/experimentation or temporary projects reinforces the need to adapt and test different approaches, including reversible and/or low-cost experiences.

 miguel costa [maarqa], artist/architect and invited assistant professor at FBAUP (Fine Arts Faculty, University of Porto).
 PhD in Landscape Architecture and Urban Ecology (ISA — University of Lisbon); Master’s degree in Art and Design for the Public Space (FBAUP).
-Collaborative researcher, i2ADS Research Institute of Art, Design and Society (FBAUP).
+Integrated researcher, i2ADS Research Institute of Art, Design and Society (FBAUP).
 Works individually or in collaboration under the name ‘maarqa — micro atelier de arquitectura e arte‘.
 His practice is developed through interconnected strategies between art, landscape and architecture.
 Since 2019 he has been carrying out artistic research work on the relationship between colonial botany and the landscapes of everyday places — abandoned, devalued, or unused urban spaces.